Low on Inventory? Here Are 2 Strategies for Your Dealership

 What are the implications?
 Dealers are finding ways to cope.

-Said Automotive News reporter Larry Vellequette in a recent interview on the Daily Drive podcast:
+Said Automotive News reporter Larry Vellequette in an interview on the Daily Drive podcast:

 “It’s kind of a touchy situation.
 You have dealers who have struggled for many years in a market with 17 million sales or more.
 They’ve struggled with having high inventories.
 New car margins have been horrible for a very long time.
 Suddenly it’s gone downward.
 New car margins are better than they have been in years. . . .
 Customers are willing to buy and are willing to pay extra.”

-9 Clouds Can Help You Accommodate Your Leads
+9 Clouds Can Help You (And Your Inventory) Stay Top-of-Mind

-Today’s inventory environment creates pressure on your dealership to accommodate motivated leads.
+Today’s inventory environment creates pressure on your dealership to carefully communicate and to thoughtfully manage expectations for motivated leads.